-International students arriving at the college from abroad must provide the college with a copy of their passport name page, visa, and entry stamp.
-The Department of Homeland Security (DHS) requires that all international students: 1) enroll in a full course of study, which is defined as 12 units per semester, except in special circumstances that will be explained at the international student orientation, 2) attend classes regularly, and 3) make satisfactory progress towards completion of the degree.
+International students arriving at the college from abroad must provide the college with a copy of their stamped I-20 and passport name page, visa, and front and back of the I-94 card.
+The Department of Homeland Security (DHS) requires that all international students: 1) enroll in a full course of study, which is defined as 12 units per semester, except in special circumstances that will be explained at the international student orientation, 2) attend classes regularly, and 3) make satisfactory progress towards completion of the degree or certificate.